valespring/place-framework/README.md

 #### OOCSS / BEM

 A now established concept, but foreign to a good number of developers, object-oriented CSS displays the relationship of a class by using element and modifier suffixes.
-Consider the class `.is-hidden--sm`.
+Consider the class `.is-hidden-sm`.
 A seasoned developer will know immediately that this is a hide of some sort in a smaller viewport.
 While BOLT doesn't employ this for all classes, it is encouraged you leverage this style throughout your project.

 **Source:** [https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/](https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/)